opinionated/opinionated/README.md

 =========
 This repo is the top level repo.
 Compile, build, run tools etc from this repo.
 Project code should not be in this repo.

 Each "module" ( >= 1 package) will be a file under this parent repo.
-Changes to the modules are invisible to this parent repo.Fetch each module (stored in its own git repo) using go get.
-See setup for an example of this.
+Changes to the modules are invisible to this parent repo.

+You can update the modules to the master branch using the updateOpinionated script.
+If your local copy of that repo is not on the master branch it will not be updated (ie your current code won't get overwritten).
+You can always do the updates manually with git from inside each module.

 Setup